Many health lovers consider greek yogurt to be one of their superfoods. And it’s for a good reason.

 The obvious difference as we just discussed is the thick texture.

 But that’s not all.

 - Carbohydrates.
-Regular yogurt contains almost double the calories in Greek yogurt.
+Regular yogurt contains almost double the calories of Greek yogurt.
 This makes Greek yogurt an excellent addition to a diet for losing weight.

 - Protein.
 Good news!
-If you’re looking to add more protein to your diet because Greek yogurt contains twice as much protein as that of ordinary yogurt
+If you’re looking to add more protein to your diet because Greek yogurt contains twice as much protein as ordinary yogurt

 - Fat.
 There’s about a one-to-three ratio of saturated fats in regular yogurt compared to Greek yogurt.